ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 The concepts that she uses, is to bring "Nuxt logic" to your Storybook project.
 By adding components into Storybook, developers are tempted to just write the visualisation of their components with some mock data.
 But why not add some business logic into it instead of just being occupied with showcasing your components?
-If your actual component uses data coming from a store, why not implement a store in your Storybook stories to help you mimick the real usecase of your components?
+If your actual component uses data coming from a store, why not implement a store in your Storybook stories to help you mimic the real use case of your components?
 Storybook's functionality can be extended by writing decorators.
 An example she gave of a decorator to add a store to your components is this: